leididelapuente13/notes-app-client/README.challenge.md

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

+Project setup
+  - tailwind variables: colors, fonts, spacing, radius, shadow,

+Layout components
+  - logo
+  - header
+  - header control
+  - menu bar
+  - sidebar notes
+  - sidebar navigation
+  - sidebar settings menu
+  - sidebar right menu
+  - 404 component

+UI components
+  - buttons
+  - modals
+  - icons
+  - input
+  - toast
+  - loading bar
+  - loadingt spinner
+  - empty state
+  - pagination

 Your users should be able to:
 - Create, read, update, and delete notes
+  - service for notes
+  - page component for creating or editing notes
+  - form validations
 - Archive notes
+  - service for archive notes?
 - View all their notes
+  - page component
+  - list component
+  - note card
 - View all archived notes
+  - page component
 - View notes with specific tags
+  - page component
 - Search notes by title, tag, and content
+  - search component
 - Select their color theme
+  - component
+  - theme service
+  - dark mode styles
+  - light mode styles
+  - get device default theme
+  - get local store theme
 - Select their font theme
+  - component
+  - font service
+  - toggle font family
+  - get local store theme
+- Create an account, log in, sign out, change password
+  - auth service
+  - auth with auth0
+  - login page
+  - signup page
+  - http interceptor
+  - guard
+- Reset their password
+  - change password component
+  - reset password component
+  - email template for reset password link
+- Forgot password
+  - forgot password component
+- See hover and focus states for all interactive elements on the page
+- View the optimal layout for the interface depending on their device's screen size
 - Receive validation messages if required form fields aren't completed

+- Save details to a database (build the project as a full-stack app)
 - Navigate the whole app and perform all actions using only their keyboard
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
-- **Bonus**: Save details to a database (build the project as a full-stack app)
-- **Bonus**: Create an account, log in, change password (add user authentication to the full-stack app)
-- **Bonus**: Reset their password (add password reset to the full-stack app)

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.